letolabs/App-Beeminder-Hook/README.md

 post-receive URLs.
 Now you can keep track of your coding productivity with maximum laziness!

+# Show me an example already!

+Take a look at my ["Total Number of Github commits" Beeminder goal](https://www.beeminder.com/dukeleto/goals/github_commits).

+You will notice that every time I push to Github, it submits a datapoint to Beeminder consisting of:

+ * The current day
+ * Number of commits
+ * the organization + repo of the commits

 # How Do I use this?

  * Go to [Beeminder](http://beeminder.com) and create a free account